estnzhrn/academic-website/content/authors/admin/_index.md

 title: Eliza Stenzhorn
 ---

-I am a Doctoral candidate at the University of Bremen.
+I am a Postdoctoral Researcherat the ZEW  at the [Digital Economy Department](https://www.zew.de/en/research-at-zew/digital-economy#).
 My primary research fields are behavioral economics and industrial organization.
 I am specifically interested in exploring the economic implications of digital transformation, with a focus on competition, welfare, and regulation.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

-In January 2024, I will join the [Digital Economy Department](https://www.zew.de/en/research-at-zew/digital-economy#) at ZEW as a Postdoctoral Researcher.

 You can download my CV {{< staticref "pdf/cv-eliza-stenzhorn.pdf" "newtab" >}}here{{< /staticref >}}.